yldio/disclosure/README.md

 $ disclosure . --licenses "MIT,ISC,Apache-2.0"
 ```

-This option let you pass a custom license whitelist instead of using the [default one](https://github.com/yldio/module-rank/blob/master/lib/licenses-whitelist.js).
+This option lets you pass a custom license whitelist instead of using the [default one](https://github.com/yldio/module-rank/blob/master/lib/licenses-whitelist.js).

 > Separate the licenses by comma and use only valid SPDX licenses ids.